 Your goals do not have to be on pause during this time!
 Whatever this goal may be, it is still important despite the additional demands on your time and your energy.
 Whether you are saving to buy a house, training to run a marathon, or wanting to start your own business, putting these goals on hold could cause resentment toward others.
 You have the power to prioritize these things!

 - Put structure to these goals.
 Be sure to schedule time to accomplish them.

 - Be honest about what you can give to others (time, financially, emotionally, etc.).

 - Celebrate your successes with others!

-This is another way to keep prioritizing yourself despite the changes in demands on our time and our money this time of year.
+This is another way to keep prioritizing yourself and build your holiday shield despite the changes in demands on our time and our money this time of year.
 For Jenille, she is saving to buy a house.
 As such, she decided to buy less expensive gifts this year and stick to her budget when it came to holiday activities.
 This small change of Jenille being more mindful about how she spends her money this year allowed her to stick to her savings goal so that she can have enough for her down payment next year.
 Allowing yourself the freedom to spend less or be creative can help you have fun and stick to your own goals!

 Ultimately this “shield” is about setting firm boundaries around this time of year.
 By protecting your time, emotions, and goals, you’ll be able to fully enjoy the extra activities this time of year that you choose to participate in.
 You can avoid entering into 2019 drained and exhausted.
 Let us know what firm boundaries have worked for you this time of year!